-A native of northern California, Adrienne holds a bachelor’s degree in communication from the University of Southern California.
-As a student there, she hosted talk shows for the university’s TV station,”Trojan Vision.”
-After graduating, she worked on a freelance basis in Los Angeles as a host/red carpet correspondent on a number of projects including work with PBS and Disney.
+Adrienne holds a bachelor’s degree in communication from the University of Southern California.
+As a student there, one of her most memorable moments was interviewing George Lucas for the university’s cable station.
+After college she worked on a freelance basis in Los Angeles as a red carpet correspondent and host on a number of projects including work with PBS and Disney.

 Thousands of people braved frigid winter weather and icy roads to be in Fort Worth for the National Cutting Horse Association’s Futurity World Championship event.